 The French Bulldog has its name on the list of the most popular dog breeds across the US.
 But the interest of owning one Frenchies doesn’t come solely with the high initial cost whatsoever; the French bulldog health risks are going to add up the after-expenses.

-According to researchers at The Royal Veterinary College (RVC), UK, Frenchies with their brachycephalic face, are vulnerable to ear infections, diarrhea, and conjunctivitis.
+According to researchers at The Royal Veterinary College (RVC), UK, Frenchies with their brachycephalic face, are vulnerable to spinal abnormalities, ear infections, diarrhea, and conjunctivitis.

 Although the dogs are known to be the “healthiest” of all the “bully” breeds, treatments for any suffering can be costly.

 That is why it always makes sense to get your Frenchies from a reputable breeder and invest in pet insurance.

 In recent years, the dramatic rise in popularity of the Frenchies is unprecedented.
 Dr. O’Neill from RVC worried that it was this high-demand was damaging to the French pups’ well-being.

 Some breeders are only interested in making profit and don’t follow the necessary steps to assure the mating will produce healthy puppies.
 Extensive genetic testing needs to be done on the Dam and Sire to confirm they are 100% healthy before taking the next step.

 When the immune system encounters an alien substance that the body is not built to endure, it becomes a state of over-reactivity called allergies.

 French Bulldog Allergies can be a result of poor breeding, over-vaccination and improper care/diet.
 That said, your Frenchies may not be able to consume a certain type of food or intake drug.